-SS HIST& 116 Western Civilization I 5 (55/0)
+HIST& 116 Western Civilization I 5 (55/0)

-From the origins of civilization to the dawn of the modern world in the 1500's, this course surveys the classical world of Greece and Rome, Western Christendom, Byzantium and Islam, the Middle Ages, and the early Renaissance.
+From the origins of civilization to the dawn of the modern world in the 1500's, this course surveys the classical

+HIST& 117 Western Civilization II 5 (55/0) From early modern Europe to the Napoleonic Wars in the nineteenth century, this course examines Western civilization in transition: The Renaissance and Reformation, commercial expansion into the Americas, Africa and Asia, absolutism, science, the enlightenment, and

+French Revolution.
 SS

-HIST& 117 Western Civilization II 5 (55/0)

-From early modern Europe to the Napoleonic Wars in the nineteenth century, this course examines Western civilization in transition: The Renaissance and Reformation, commercial expansion into the Americas, Africa and Asia, absolutism, science, the enlightenment, and French Revolution.
-SS

-HIST& 118 Western Civilization III 5 (55/0)

-This course stresses the international transition from European dominance to the rise of superpowers and third world nations.
+HIST& 118 Western Civilization III 5 (55/0) This course stresses the international transition from European dominance to the rise of superpowers and third world nations.
 World Wars, depression, Democracy, Nazism, Communism, and the European Community are major themes.
 (1800 - 1990).
 SS

-HIST 121 History of Mexico 5 (55/0)

-This course will explore the social, cultural and otherwise varied history of Mexico from prehistoric times to the present.
+HIST 121 History of Mexico 5 (55/0) This course will explore the social, cultural and otherwise varied history of Mexico from prehistoric times to the present.
 Lectures, discussion and readings will provide additional insights into the ethnic, economic and political realities of Mexico in our time.
 SS